 In 1926 the Ratan Tata trustees refused to make the donation permanent and when the grant was due for the renewal in 1932 the trustees’ representative, Nandlal Muzumdar (formerly the first Indian president of LSE’s Students’ Union) wrote:

-Current Director William Beveridge expressed the gratitude of the School:
+Current Director William Beveridge expressed the gratitude of the School to the Ratan Tata Trustees on 10 November 1932.
+(LSE/CENTRAL FILING REGISTRY/652/B):

 Today the relationship with the Ratan Tata Trust continues with the funding of Ratan Tata Fellowships.